 Certain lawn weeds can be an indication of underlying problems in turf.
 For example the following weeds are often found in certain ground conditions:

 - Buttercups are common on wet poorly drained soil.

 - Yarrow and lesser trefoil are regularly found on dry, under-nourished lawns.

 - Plantains are often a good indication that a lawn is suffering from soil compaction.

-There for it may pay to do a little digging and investigate, to see if the weeds you suffer from are being caused by the turf or soil conditions.
-If you suffer from the same weeds year after year then there is a good chance that the underlying conditions are causing it.
+It may pay to do a little investigative work, to see if the weeds you suffer from are being caused by the turf or soil conditions.
+If you suffer from the same weeds year after year, then there is a good chance that the underlying conditions are causing it.

 Identifying & controlling weeds